Vision

 Northwest Arkansas is one of the most economically stable regions in the nation and serves as the base of operations for Walmart, Tyson Foods Inc. and J.B.
 Hunt Transport Services.
 Because of their presence, many other corporations have established primary or secondary headquarters in the region.
 Their close proximity to the U of A campus, along with their executives’ and employees’ active involvement in university life, offers students and faculty exceptional opportunities for research partnerships, internships, and post-graduation employment.

-The Northwest Arkansas Regional Airport has direct flights to most major metropolitan areas, including Atlanta, Chicago, Cincinnati, Charlotte, Dallas, Denver, Houston, Las Vegas, Los Angeles, Minneapolis, San Francisco, New York, Newark and Orlando; and, Fayetteville is within a day’s drive of several larger metropolitan areas, including Dallas, Kansas City, Little Rock, Memphis, St. Louis and Tulsa.
+The Northwest Arkansas National Airport has direct flights to most major metropolitan areas, including Atlanta, Charlotte, Chicago, Dallas, Denver, Destin/Fort Walton, Fort Lauderdale, Houston, Las Vegas, Los Angeles, Miami, Minneapolis, Nashville, New Orleans, New York City, Orlando, Phoenix, St. Petersburg, Tampa and Washington, D.C.; and, Fayetteville is within a half day’s drive of several larger metropolitan areas, including Dallas/Fort Worth, Kansas City, Little Rock, Memphis, Oklahoma City, St. Louis and Tulsa.